QRLHUB

 While others discuss theoretical implementations, QRL has:

-• Seven years of mainnet operation (since June 2018)
+• Eight years of mainnet operation (since June 2018)

 • Multiple external security audits confirming its quantum resistance